Eschatologue/CM_wiki/docs/class/artificer/index.md

 Your mastery over magic items reaches its zenith.

 ***Six Attunements.*** You can attune to up to six magic items at once.

+### Level 19: Epic Boon

+You gain an [:option-feat-boon: Epic Boon](../../option/feat/feat-boon.md) feat or another [feat](../../option/feat/index.md) of your choice for which you qualify.

 ### Level 20: Soul of Artifice